ethereum/homestead-guide/source/using-ethereum-the-basics/mining.rst

 - Mining Ether = Securing the network = verify computation

-So What is Mining Anyway?
+So what is mining anyway?
 --------------------------------------------------------------------------------

 Ethereum, like all blockchain technologies, uses an incentive-driven model of security.
 Consensus is based on choosing the block with the highest total difficulty.
 Miners produce blocks which the others check for validity.
 Among other well-formedness criteria, a block is only valid if it contains **proof of work** (PoW) of a given **difficulty**.
 Note that in the Ethereum Serenity milestone, this is likely going to be replaced by a **proof of stake** (PoS) model.